hyosubkim/datasci-for-kin-student/README.md

 We will be using an open-source textbook available for free on the Web: https://hyosubkim.github.io/datasci-for-kin/intro.html.

 ## Hardware & Software
 Students are required to bring a laptop to both lectures and tutorials.
-Students who do not own a laptop may be able to [loan a laptop from the UBC library](https://services.library.ubc.ca/computers-technology/technology-borrowing/).
+Students who do not own a laptop may be able to [borrow a laptop from the UBC library](https://services.library.ubc.ca/computers-technology/technology-borrowing/).

 All other required software will be provided by the instructors.
 Students will learn to perform their analysis using the [Python programming language](https://www.python.org/).
 Tutorials and assignments/problem sets will be completed using [Jupyter Notebooks](http://jupyter.org/) accessed via [UBC's JupyterHub](https://open.jupyter.ubc.ca/jupyter/).